Looking for something else?

 "They're definitely pushing further into the Linux market, and that's a more significant move because they don't have Microsoft to contend with," said Mike Schiff, vice president of data warehousing and business intelligence at Sterling, Va.-based Current Analysis.
 "IBM is one of the big guys waging war in a place Microsoft cannot battle."

 It is also taking aim on Microsoft with a new set of developer tools to meet the needs of the .NET software development community.
-IBM says it has improved Windows and .NET application development
+IBM says it has improved Windows and .NET application development in Stinger.

 The DB2 Stinger tools will allow developers to use either the Microsoft Visual Studio .NET tool set or Rational XDE Developer to design databases and database applications.
 Programmers will also be able to exploit the native .NET Data Provider, strengthening the .NET connection between databases and applications.